ayjab/stochastic_optimization/README.md

     - Gradient descent
     - Accelerated gradient descent via Heavy Ball
     - Accelerated gradient descent
-    - Coordinate gradient descent (not a real GD but whatever)
+    - Coordinate gradient descent (not a real GD in a sense that it doesn't update all parameters at once but only one parameter per iteration)
 - `utils.py`: Contains some useful utility functions.
 - `test.ipynb`: A Jupyter notebook for testing the implemented algorithms.